saipriyaa16-cloud/SkillMitra/README.md

+## 5. Why Skill Mitra is different

+Skill Mitra does not depend only on resumes.
+It creates a Skill Passport where assessments, projects, challenges, internships, and mentor feedback become verified evidence.
+Companies can match candidates based on skill requirements and see why each candidate matches or falls short.

+### 🔑 Key Differentiators

+- **Shared, evidence-based skill picture** across students, industry, academicians, and institutions
+- **Skill Passport** with progressive verification levels: Self → Assessment → College → Industry
+- **Industry Challenges** that convert demonstrated skills into opportunities such as interviews and internships
+- **Explainable Match Scores** that show how candidate skills align with industry requirements
+- **Readiness Roadmaps** that identify skill gaps and guide students toward target roles

+### 🎓 Academia–Industry Collaboration

+Faculty can view a student's skill gaps → recommend a specific industry challenge or training → verify the completed project → track mentee progress.

+For institutions, the **Curriculum Insight Panel** highlights top industry-demanded skills against current student skill levels, helping identify curriculum and training gaps.

 ## 6. Technical Architecture

 Skill Mitra follows a role-based web architecture connecting students, industry, academicians, and institutions through a shared skill and opportunity platform.